 The Blink XT can sit on and horizontal surface or be mounted to a vertical surface with an adhesive or the included mounting plate that installs with a single screw.
 The camera itself runs off of 2 AA batteries, so you don't need to be tethered by wires.
 The camera communicates wirelessly with a base unit that must be plugged into a standard outlet.

 The Blink XT lists for $130 with a base unit, or $120 if you already have a blink base unit.
-Getting a better outdoor camera requires either spending $200 on a Canary Flex and settle for a 24 hour video history, or spending $200 on a Nest Cam Outdoor and then spending another $100 a year on subscription services.
+Getting a better outdoor camera requires either spending $200 on a Canary Flex and settle for a 24-hour video history of 10-second clips, or spending $200 on a Nest Cam Outdoor and then spending another $100 a year on subscription services.
 This makes the Blink a great value overall for outdoor monitoring.
 If you're looking for an indoor camera, we think the YI Dome is still the best budget option.

 The Blink XT provides decent video quality and reasonable cloud storage in a weatherproof package, making it a good budget option for those looking for an outdoor monitoring camera.

 — Max Mutter and Steven Tata